swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 ### `switch!`

-`switch!` was an alternative to `unknown` that would not support any action other than trapping when the enum is not one of the known cases.
-This avoids some of the problems with `unknown` (such as making it much less important to test), but isn't exactly in the spirit of non-frozen enums, where you *know* there will be more cases in the future.
+`switch!` was an alternative to `@unknown` that would not support any action other than trapping when the enum is not one of the known cases.
+This avoids some of the problems with `@unknown` (such as making it much less important to test), but isn't exactly in the spirit of non-frozen enums, where you *know* there will be more cases in the future.

 The following two examples would be equivalent (except perhaps in the form of the diagnostic produced).